-The Russian ambassador to Poland has alleged that Warsaw was partly to blame for World War II, prompting a storm of protest in the country which claims to be its greatest victim.
+The Russian ambassador to Poland has claimed Warsaw was partly to blame for World War II, prompting a storm of protest in the country which claims to be its greatest victim.

 The ambassador also justified the Soviet invasion of Poland after Hitler and Stalin secretly agreed to divide up the country between them, as necessary to “guarantee the security of the Soviet Union”.

-And he said the Soviet decision to crush the Polish resistance as the war ended was motivated by the need to have a "friendly country at its borders".
+And he said the Soviet decision to crush the Polish resistence as the war ended was motivated by the need to have a “friendly country at its borders”.

-But Warsaw responded angrily Saturday, saying Andreev's comments were highly damaging to relations between the neighbours, already strained by the conflict in Ukraine.
+But Warsaw responded angrily Saturday, saying Andreev’s comments were highly damaging to relations between the neighbours, already strained by the war in Ukraine.